Kleptz Early Learning Center mural painted by Chris Rowlands and Lindsey Carter

 Students with healthier eating patterns and enough physical activity tend to:

-Kitchens at Englewood, Englewood Hills, Northmoor, Northwood, Union, and the Middle School will be updated to promote food choices as a healthy lifestyle.
+Kitchens at Englewood, Englewood Hills, Northmoor, Northwood, Union, and the Middle School have been updated to promote food choices as a healthy lifestyle.

 District Wellness Policy